Connect with others who understand.

 Grades of Follicular Lymphoma

 To determine the grade of your follicular lymphoma, a doctor will perform a lymph node biopsy, in which all or part of a lymph node is removed.
+(Lymph nodes are small, bean-shaped structures, located throughout the body, that play a role in the body’s immune system.)
 Samples of the lymph node are carefully studied under a microscope.
 The doctor will count the number of cancerous cells, some of which may appear larger than the other healthy B cells.
 The doctor will then assign your lymphoma a grade depending on how many large cells the doctor sees and how they are arranged.

-Most cases of follicular lymphoma are initially diagnosed at a lower grade (grades 1, 2, or 3A).
-These lymphomas usually grow slowly and don’t cause many symptoms.
+Most cases of follicular lymphoma are diagnosed at grade 1, 2, or 3A, meaning they’re low-grade lymphomas.
+Low-grade follicular lymphomas usually grow slowly and don’t cause many symptoms.
 Grade 3B, on the other hand, is considered high-grade lymphoma.
 It grows quickly and may require more aggressive treatment.

-In some cases, follicular lymphoma may transform into a different type of lymphoma that is high-grade and faster-growing.
-It may develop into diffuse large B-cell lymphoma (DLBL), Burkitt’s lymphoma, high-grade B-cell lymphoma, or B-cell acute lymphoblastic leukemia (B-ALL).
+In some cases, follicular lymphoma may transform into a different type of lymphoma that is high-grade and grows faster.
+It may develop into diffuse large B-cell lymphoma (DLBCL), Burkitt lymphoma, high-grade B-cell lymphoma, or B-cell acute lymphoblastic leukemia.

 Stages of Follicular Lymphoma

-To see where cancer cells are located and whether they have spread, your doctor will usually use imaging tests, such as a computerized tomography (CT) scan or positron emission tomography (PET) scan.
-These tests help your doctor visualize how cancer has spread so they can assign a stage to your lymphoma.
-You may also need to have a bone marrow biopsy to determine whether there are cancer cells in your bone marrow, where blood cells develop.
+To see where cancer cells are located and whether they have spread, your doctor will usually use imaging tests such as a computed tomography scan (CT scan) or positron emission tomography scan (PET scan).
+These tests help your doctor see whether and where the cancer has spread so they can assign a stage to your lymphoma.
+You’ll also need to have a bone marrow biopsy to determine if there are cancer cells in your bone marrow, where blood cells develop.

-A follicular lymphoma stage is based on how many lymph nodes are affected, where these lymph nodes are located, and whether cancer cells can be found in other organs inside or outside of the lymphatic system.
+Follicular lymphoma stages are based on how many lymph nodes are affected, where these lymph nodes are located, and whether cancer cells can be found in other organs inside or outside the lymphatic system.
 The higher the stage, the more advanced the lymphoma.

-Your lymphoma stage can help your doctor predict your outlook and determine which treatment plan may be the best option.
+Follicular lymphoma staging can help your doctor predict your outlook and determine which treatment plan may be best for you.
+Knowing what to expect from each stage may help you feel better prepared if and when the cancer progresses.

 Stage 1 Follicular Lymphoma

 Stage 1 lymphoma indicates early disease that has not yet spread.
-It only affects a single group of lymph nodes, or a single organ outside of the lymphatic system.
-Stage 1 lymphoma is slow-growing and may cause very few symptoms — or none at all.
+It affects just one lymph node, a single group of lymph nodes, or a single organ outside the lymphatic system without nodal involvement.
+Stage 1 lymphoma is slow growing and may cause very few symptoms — or none at all.
 The symptom that often develops first is a swollen lymph node, which may appear as a lump in your armpit, neck, or groin.

 If your lymphoma is at stage 1, you may receive radiation therapy.
 Stage 1 follicular lymphoma is often treated with radiation if the lymphoma is grade 1, 2, or 3A.
-If your lymphoma is grade 3B, it may require more aggressive treatment, including chemotherapy.
+If your lymphoma is grade 3B, it may require more aggressive treatment, including targeted therapy such as rituximab (Rituxan) or chemotherapy.

-If your stage 1 follicular lymphoma consists of a small-sized tumor, radiation may be enough to completely eliminate the cancer.
+If your stage 1 follicular lymphoma consists of a small tumor, radiation may be enough to eliminate the cancer.
 In one study, 40 people with stage 1 or 2, grade 1 or 2 follicular lymphoma were treated with radiation.
-Most of the trial participants had good outcomes, and after five years, two-thirds of participants remained disease-free.
+Most of the trial participants had good outcomes, and after five years, two-thirds remained disease-free.

 Stage 2 Follicular Lymphoma

-In stage 2, lymphoma has begun to spread, but only to nearby areas.
-In this stage, lymphoma cells can be found in two different groups of lymph nodes located on the same side of the diaphragm — the muscle that separates your chest from your abdomen.
-Alternatively, a stage 2 follicular lymphoma diagnosis can also mean that cancer cells are found in one organ plus a nearby group of lymph nodes.
+In stage 2, lymphoma has begun to spread but only to nearby areas.
+In this stage, lymphoma cells can be found in two or more groups of lymph nodes located on the same side of the diaphragm (the muscle that separates your chest from your abdomen).
+Alternatively, a stage 2 follicular lymphoma diagnosis can mean that cancer cells are found in one organ plus a nearby group of lymph nodes.

-Like stage 1 lymphoma, stage 2 lymphoma may be curable with radiation treatments if the tumor is small in size.
+Like stage 1 lymphoma, stage 2 lymphoma may be curable with radiation treatments if the tumor is small.
+Some people will also benefit from treatment with targeted therapy such as rituximab or chemotherapy.

 Stage 3 Follicular Lymphoma

-In stage 3 follicular lymphoma, cancer cells have spread further, and lymphoma can be found on both sides of the diaphragm.
-Some people with stage 3 disease also have cancer in the spleen or other organs.
+In stage 3 follicular lymphoma, cancer cells have spread further, and lymphoma can be found either on both sides of the diaphragm or above it but with involvement of the spleen.
 Most cases of follicular lymphoma are diagnosed at advanced stages — stages 3 and 4.

 The goal of first-line treatment is to eliminate the cancer.
 Maintenance treatment aims to get rid of remaining cancer cells and keep them from growing.
-First-line treatment often consists of chemotherapy, such as bendamustine (Treanda) or a combination of chemotherapy drugs that are referred to using the acronym CHOP.
-CHOP includes cyclophosphamide (Cytoxan), doxorubicin (Adriamycin), vincristine (formerly sold as Oncovin), and prednisone.
-Other common induction treatments include the monoclonal antibody therapies rituximab (Rituxan) or obinutuzumab (Gazyva), which can specifically target and kill B cells.
+First-line treatment often consists of chemotherapy, such as bendamustine (Bendeka, Treanda) combined with a monoclonal antibody — rituximab or obinutuzumab (Gazyva) — or a combination of chemotherapy drugs that are referred to using the acronym CHOP: cyclophosphamide, doxorubicin (also known as hydroxydaunorubicin), vincristine (formerly sold as Oncovin), and prednisone.

 Maintenance treatment often includes the use of rituximab.
 People following this treatment plan typically take this medication once every few months for up to two years.